-The increase in Technical Provisions can be attributed to a number of factors.
-There is a large increase in the Net Best Estimate Claims Provisions for the General Liability segment.
+The increase in Technical Provisions can be attributed to a large increase in the Net Best Estimate Claims Provisions for the General Liability segment.
 This is due to ground-up conversions undertaken along with the elimination of historical retro-balances.
-There is also an increase in the Premium Provisions due to the increased written premium in 2018.
-Finally, there was an increase in the Risk Margin due to an increase in the company's Non-Life Risk SCR.